VeriGu/DuoAI/README.md

-# Duo: Fast, Automated Inference of Inductive Invariants for Verifying Distributed Protocols
+# DuoAI: Fast, Automated Inference of Inductive Invariants for Verifying Distributed Protocols

-Duo is an automated tool to formally verify distributed protocols (e.g., Paxos) by inferring inductive invariants.
+DuoAI is an automated tool to formally verify distributed protocols (e.g., Paxos) by inferring inductive invariants.

 ## Installation

-Duo runs on Linux.
+DuoAI runs on Linux.
 It has been tested on Ubuntu 18.04.3 LTS, Ubuntu 20.04.1 LTS, and Amazon Linux 2.

 1. Download and install Anaconda from https://www.anaconda.com/products/individual.
 Use version >= Python 3.8.